harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 Additionally, much of this stuff has already been formalised into practical solutions.
 For that we have various clever folk in our industry to thank.

 If you’re serious about writing better CSS and less of it, then [Every Layout](https://every-layout.dev/) by Andy Bell and Heydon Pickering is a fantastic place to learn about flexible, algorithmic layout design.
-Likewise, [Utopia](https://utopia.fyi/) from James Gilyead and Trys Mudford, in my view, is *the* place to learn about and generate fluid responsive type, space and grid systems which do away with breakpoints.
+Likewise, [Utopia](https://utopia.fyi/) from James Gilyead and Trys Mudford, in my view, is *the* place to learn about and generate fluid responsive type, space and grid systems, which do away with breakpoints.
 Finally, when it comes to writing and organising CSS sensibly, there are few better approaches to turn to than Andy’s [CUBE CSS](https://cube.fyi/).

 Much of my understanding of modern CSS techniques I owe to these guys.